What is Employee Retention Credit?

 Why is working with us the best way to file for ERC?

 Hopefully now you can confidently say you are more familiar with ERC.
 But, if you are not very familiar with how to file for Employee Retention Credit, you’re in good hands with Stenson Tamaddon.
-We can determine if you meet the requirements to qualify for ERC, help you fill out a Form 941X based on your employer’s quarterly federal tax return, and even file for an advance payment on your credit.
 Our job is to maximize the credit you receive and minimize any risks that come with it.

 It’s no secret that there are a lot of logistics that go into filing for your business’ ERC.
 That’s where we come in.
 We handle finance on a regular basis, so let us be the experts and we’ll make sure your business receives the maximum credit.
 We can help uncover all funding opportunities your business qualifies for, get a quote for your claim, and begin filing for your credit.